MuhammedWaheed/Dogs-vs-Cats-mage-Classification-with-CNN-Keras-TensorFlow-/README.md

-# 🐶🐱 Dogs vs Cats – Image Classification in Keras
+# 🐶🐱 Dogs vs Cats – Image Classification

 -This project trains a Convolutional Neural Network (CNN) to classify images of **dogs** and **cats**